isomerpages/moe-sls/_teacher-user-guide/Other Useful Information/Tech Tips for Teachers.md

 <p> For more information on the roles within a Class Group, visit <a target="_blank" href="/teacher-user-guide/organise/create-class-groups/">Create a Class Group</a>.</p>
 </li>
 <li><p><strong>Why is there a 100-assignee limit for each Assignment?</strong></p>
 <p> There is no limit to the number of users you can add to a Class Group.
-However, when an Assignment is assigned to a Class Group with more than 100 students, there will be 1 Assignment Card, for every 100 students or part thereof.</p>
+However, when an Assignment is assigned to a Class Group with more than 100 students, there will be 1 Assignment card, for every 100 students or part thereof.</p>
 <p> This would make the monitoring of Assignments easier and allow the system to load more efficiently without having to fetch a large amount of data per Assignment.</p>
 </li>
 </ol>